Unlock the Power of 3CX Monitor: Your Ultimate Diagnostic Tool for Call Monitoring

 Step 5: Configure the database #

-When configuring 3CX Monitor, select an existing Microsoft SQL Server instance in your environment.
+When configuring the 3CX Monitor, select an existing Microsoft SQL Server instance in your environment.
 The database server can be a remote SQL Server, or a local instance running on the VoIPTools server.

 We encourage you to use SQL Authentication rather than Windows authentication.
 Many of our tools leverage a Call Flow Designer (CFD) application running on the 3CX.
 Frequently our CFD applications require access to a SQL database.
 If the 3CX server and the database server are not in an Active Directory domain, Windows authentication will fail.
 To use SQL authentication, your SQL Server must be configured to run in “Mixed Mode”.
 If you installed SQL Server with one of our tools, we configure SQL in “Mixed Mode”.